 Kanéko didn’t want to hear the rest of the lecture.
 Spinning back, she ran through the gate and across the courtyard.

 The bartim’s keep consisted of a stone wall thrice her height and a four-story tower in the center.
 Around the inside of the wall were various buildings including stables with a well but no horses, the armory, kitchens, and the great hall.
 Everything was made of stone bricks shaped by her father’s magic.

-She yanked open the great hall door and yelled over the din.
+She yanked open the great hall door and yelled over the sudden din.
 “Papa!
 Papa!”

 The great hall was packed for the lunch crowds, a hundred people laughing and cheering and eating.
-Most of them listened to a story Kanéko’s father was telling from on top of the table at the far end of the room.
+Most of them listened to a story Kanéko’s father was telling.
+She could hear him speak from on top of the table at the far end of the room.